How to Apply

 International Medical Graduates (IMGs)

 At this time, Sutter Health does not sponsor J-1, H-1B, or other types of visas.
+Employment Authorization Document (EAD) will be considered.
+Applicants must have approved EAD upon start date of the program and maintain EAD active status throughout training duration.
 International Medical Graduates are welcome to apply to our residency and fellowship programs provided they meet the following requirements:

 To Apply, Visit ERAS for Residency Applications